itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 ## I. Install Ubuntu Server

 Ubuntu Server was chosen because the server was intended to be run headlessly, and Ubuntu has a large repository of support articles and forum posts.
-It is a good starting point for those who have only used distros where the user does not often interact with the terminal (in my case, this was Mint).
+It is a good starting point for those who have only used distros where the user does not often interact with the terminal.
+(In my case, this was Mint.)
 A complete beginner to Linux might prefer a distro with a proper desktop environment.

 1. Go to the <a href="https://ubuntu.com/download/server" target="_blank" class="extlink">Ubuntu Server</a> page and download the iso image.
 2. Create a boot drive using <a href="https://rufus.ie/en/" target="_blank" class="extlink">Rufus</a>, or through the context menu if you are on Linux.